ayvi-0001/notion-api/README.md

 import notion

-# client will check env variables for 'NOTION_TOKEN'
+# client will check for env var 'NOTION_TOKEN'
 dotenv.load_dotenv()

 homepage = notion.Page('773b08ff38b44521b44b115827e850f2')
 parent_db = notion.Database(homepage.parent_id)

-# will also look for env var `TZ` to set the timezone for all notion objects.
+# will also look for env var `TZ` to set the default timezone.
 If not found, will default to local timezone.
 ```

 `__getitem__` searchs for page property values when indexing a Page, and for property objects when indexing a Database.